FunnelKit

 See the list of events that you can track via WooCommerce Google Analytics integration:

-Common GA events
+Common Google Analytics events

-• Page view - When a user lands on any page of your WooCommerce store
+• Page view: When a user lands on any page of your WooCommerce store

-• Add to cart - Track when customers add a product to their cart
+• Add to cart: Track when customers add a product to their cart

-• Begin Checkout - When the user starts the checkout process
+• Begin Checkout: When the user starts the checkout process

-• Add payment info - When a user adds the payment information during the checkout
+• Add payment info: When a user adds the payment information during the checkout

-• Purchase - User successfully makes a purchase (usually denoted by when a user goes from checkout to the thank you page)
+• Purchase: User successfully makes a purchase (usually denoted by when a user goes from checkout to the thank you page)

 FunnelKit specific events

-1. Find Universal Analytics ID
+Step 1: Find Google Analytics 4 ID

-Log in to your Google Analytics account by entering your Google suite credentials.
+Log in to your Google Analytics account by entering your Google Suite credentials.

 Once you’re logged in, go to 'Admin' on the bottom left menu of your screen.